 Outlets for Energy

 Outdoors or not, Thornton says it’s important to include a game or another activity in which Cub Scouts can do more than just sit and listen (or fidget and not listen).
 For example, Pack 744’s December meetings feature a “snowball” fight with lightweight, fluffy items serving as snowballs.

 Rewarding Good Behavior

-Virtue might be its own reward, but boys appreciate more tangible rewards for their good behavior.
+Virtue might be its own reward, but kids appreciate more tangible rewards for their good behavior.
 Lester carries around a duffel bag full of prizes left over from a pack carnival — the sorts of paper airplanes, tops and party favors you might order from Oriental Trading Company.
 “If a kid does exceptionally well on something, I’ll let him pick something out of the bag,” he says.

 He has also used a “Scout buck” program at the den level that could be adapted for pack meetings.
-With this program, boys start each meeting with three Scout bucks if they are in uniform or two Scout bucks if they are not.
+With this program, kids start each meeting with three Scout bucks if they are in uniform or two Scout bucks if they are not.
 “If they behave, they get to keep their Scout bucks and redeem them at the end of the Scouting year for prizes,” he says.